How is ADPKD diagnosed

 ADPKD is caused by a faulty (mutated) gene.
 Mutations in one of two genes can cause the disease: PKD1 or PKD2.

 Genetic testing is usually performed on sample of blood.
 It checks the DNA in this blood sample for faults in the PKD genes.
 Genetic testing is the most accurate way of making a diagnosis of ADPKD.
 It’s available through the NHS, but it’s not required to make a diagnosis of ADPKD in most people.

-To find out more about genetic testing – and whether it might be appropriate for you – see our web page ‘How did I get ADPKD’.
+To find out more about genetic testing – and whether it might be appropriate for you – see our web page ‘Genetic counselling and genetic testing in ADPKD’.